 #

-Programs in a multiple purpose facility 4
+Programs in a multiple purpose facility 2

-Comments:
+Comments: Other is not applicable.

 FAQ on average length of stay:

 How is average length of stay calculated?
 The average length of stay should be weighted by number of students and should include the number of days, per visit for each student enrolled during the reporting year, regardless of entry or exit date.
 Multiple visits for students who entered more than once during the reporting year can be included.
 The average length of stay in days should not exceed 365.